bibbox/bibbox-documentation/docs/index.md

 search medunigraz.at
 ```

-was present we commented `\# nameserver 127.0.0.53` out and made the computer send information only to our defined server.<br>
+was present.
+We commented `\# nameserver 127.0.0.53` out and made the computer send information only to our defined server.<br>
 * As the warning states to make this changes permanent we would have to add write protection towards this file:
 This can be done by:<br>
 `sudo chattr +i /etc/resolv.conf` <br>